-Suspended High Court Judge Said Chitembwe has launched an all-out war against former Nairobi Governor Mike Sonko to save his job.
+Suspended High Court judge Said Chitembwe has launched an all-out war against former Nairobi Governor Mike Sonko to save his job.

-“The tribunal erred by relying on video and audio cell phone recordings by Sonko and one Francis Wambua to make the recommendations that I should be sacked when it was clear Sonko had coached the witnesses on what to say prior to the recordings,” said Chitembwe.
+“The tribunal erred by relying on video and audio cell phone recordings by Sonko and one Francis Wambua to make the recommendations that I should be sacked when it was clear Sonko had coached the witnesses on what to say prior to the recordings,” says Chitembwe.

 According to the judge, Sonko hatched a deliberate scheme to trap him by using their distant relationship and blinded the tribunal through fake and illegally obtained video recordings which should have not been admitted as evidence.

-The judge, through lawyer Peter Wena, raised 12 grounds of appeal to convince the apex court that the tribunal, chaired by Court of Appeal judge Mumbi Ngugi, was misled through illegal evidence by Sonko to have him removed from office.
+The judge, through lawyer Peter Wena, has raised 12 grounds of appeal to convince the apex court that the tribunal, chaired by Court of Appeal judge Mumbi Ngugi, was misled through illegal evidence by Sonko to have him removed from office.

-His main arguments are that Sonko was on a revenge mission to destroy him after he led a bench of three judges that upheld his impeachment by the Nairobi County Assembly and that the Judicial Service Commission (JSC) was biased against him when handling the case.
+His main arguments are that Sonko was on a revenge mission to destroy him after he led a bench of three judges that upheld his impeachment by the Nairobi County Assembly, and that the Judicial Service Commission (JSC) was biased against him when handling the case.

 “It was an injustice when the tribunal failed to find that the video and audio recordings were modified and edited by Sonko who was on a revenge mission.
-The tribunal even refused to admit that the recordings were made in violation of the judge’s right to privacy,” said Wena.
+The tribunal even refused to admit that the recordings were made in violation of the judge’s right to privacy,” said Mr Wena.